timjogorman/RicherEventDescription/guidelines.md

 At first glance, it may seem like an odd choice to mark causation and preconditioning as a subtype of temporal link rather than as a link of its own.
 However, causation and preconditioning are inherently
-temporal: a precondition necessarily must occur BEFORE the EVENT which it has preconditioned.
-In case of causation, the cause will start BEFORE the effect in the vast majority of cases, but the cause and the effect can eventually OVERLAP, like running and sweating.
+temporal: A precondition necessarily must occur BEFORE the EVENT which it has preconditioned.
+The cause or precondition will start BEFORE the effect, but the cause or precondition and the effect can eventually OVERLAP, like running and sweating.
 Nevertheless, CAUSE indicates that the cause started BEFORE the effect, and thus, for causation and preconditioning, there is always a temporal relation